Awni00/abstract_transformer/iclr/qVFZ.md

 **What this paper is about:** Introducing explicit relational computational mechanisms into the Transformer framework, to form an architecture that integrates sensory and relational processing.
 Our focus is specifically on the Transformer architecture.
 The goal is to enhance data efficiency and enable greater flexibility through new types of computational circuits that compose sensory and relational computation.

 **What this paper is *not* about:** Graph neural networks, or neural models operating on graph-structured data.
 We are *not* tackling propagation of edge features along graphs.
-The term "relation" in our work does not refer to edges on the graph, but rather refers to internal feature representation that represent *comparisons* between objects in the input.
+We'd like to emphasize that the term "relation" in our work does not refer to edges on the graph, but rather refers to internal feature representation that represent *comparisons* between objects in the input.

 ## Discussion of Zhang et al. (2024)

-We will explain below that:
+We would like to provide clarification on:
-1. The goals of Zhang et al. (2024) and the setting they tackle is different from ours.
+1. The differences in the overall goal and setting between Zhang et al and our work
-2. The proposed architecture is different from ours.
+2. The differences in proposed architectures

 ### Zhang et al. has different goals and tackles a different setting: Graph Representation Learning vs Sequence Modeling